 In 1986 the Royal Hampshire County Hospital was extended with the Nightingale building.
 In 1992 Brinton Wing was built.
 In 1988 River Park Leisure Centre opened.
 In 1989 Winchester cattle market closed.
 It had been going since 1588.

 The army left Peninsula barracks in 1985.
 In the 1990’s military museums opened there, the Royal Greenjackets, the Royal Hussars, Royal Hants Regiment, the Gurkhas, and the Light Infantry.

 In 1991 the Brooks Centre, a shopping mall, opened.
 In 1993 a new public records office opened.
 The same year the Cathedral Visitor’s Centre opened.

 In the 21st century, Winchester continued to thrive.
 Winchester Discovery Centre opened in 2008.
 It was renamed The Arc in 2022.
-Today the population of Winchester is 45,000.
+In 2022 the population of Winchester was 48,000.